SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 ```

 <!-- #region id="j3XPDwd0jR1q" -->
-The bond realizes the custom energy landscape via a frozen particle in the center.
+The bond realizes the custom energy landscape between two particles.
-In this case, the energy is equivalent to free energy.
-This is only true, because of the simple nature of this toy system.
+In this case, we can determine the free-energy with the Jacobian correction and the bond energy.
+This is only true because of the simple nature of this toy system.
 Usually, the free energy is unknown and needs to be discovered via advanced sampling methods.

 <!-- #endregion -->